Petrus killings: Origin of name

 The term Petrus is derived from the Indonesian backronym containing the words penembak misterius (mysterious shooter), referring the undercover and anonymous nature of the death squads.
 It is also known colloquially as "dar der dor", which is an Indonesian onomatopoeia for the sound of a gunshot.
-Petrus is also Indonesian version of the name Peter.
+Petrus is also the Indonesian version of the name Peter.

 Background

 Suharto came to power in 1967 and created his New Order policy to separate his regime from what he called the Old Order of his predecessor Sukarno.
 The new policies brought much change to Indonesia, including a stronger, more influential military.
 This often led to violence and the Petrus killings stand as one of the most egregious examples.
-The killings are cited as a prominent trait of the New Order's authoritarian rule, and was once likened to 1972 martial law in the Philippines.
+The killings are cited as a prominent trait of the New Order's authoritarian rule, and was once likened to the 1972 martial law in the History of the Philippines (1965–1986) under Ferdinand Marcos.